-As this is still a new unit, we do not have good historic data on the time students spend studying the material and completing assessments each week.
-However we expect that most students would spend approximately on average 8-12 hours per week on this unit, with some students spending less time and others spending more.
+We expect that most students would spend on average 8-12 hours per week on this unit, with some students spending less time and others spending more.
 The expected workload consists of watching videos, guided readings, discussion posts, collaborative activities, independent study, tutorial participation and completion of assessment tasks.